myrrlyn/apocrypha.es/priv/archive/1msfng.md

 date: 2013-09-20T17:41:04Z
 ---

-> *Welcome back to the eighteenth and last volume of “On the Species of*
+> Welcome back to the eighteenth and last volume of “On the Species of
-> *Tamriel”.
-After covering all of the relatively well documented races, we are*
+> Tamriel”.
+After covering all of the relatively well documented races, we are
-> *still left with three lesser described races: the Kothringi, the Lilmothiit,*
+> still left with three lesser described races: the Kothringi, the Lilmothiit,
-> *and the Imga, which will be covered in this volume.*
+> and the Imga, which will be covered in this volume.
+{:tag="aside" .foreword}

 ## Kothringi